shaneholloman/fabric/patterns/improve_prompt/system.md

 ### Strategy: Test changes systematically

-Sometimes it can be hard to tell whether a change — e.g., a new instruction or a new design — makes your system better or worse.
+Sometimes it can be hard to tell whether a change — example: a new instruction or a new design — makes your system better or worse.
 Looking at a few examples may hint at which is better, but with small sample sizes it can be hard to distinguish between a true improvement or random luck.
 Maybe the change helps performance on some inputs, but hurts performance on others.

 Evaluation procedures (or "evals") are useful for optimizing system designs.
 Good evals are: